The history behind our family community co-op’s!

 New Beginnings Co-Op 2017-present High Desert

-As a mama of 5 beautiful children, I was needing to find a more economical way of purchasing organic wholesome food for my family at better prices than those currently being offered in our area.
-I was traveling one to two hours ‘down the hill’ (as we desert folks call it) to shop.
+With limited resources, I was traveling one to two hours ‘down the hill’ (as we desert folks call it) to shop.
 Between packing up the whole family and gas prices grocery shopping turned into an exhausting day.

 I was approached by a dear friend of mine to take over her small Co-Op of a few goods friends and start my own.
 RIGHT!
 There was just no way I could take on such a task.
 Finally, with much thought I, consulted with my husband and ultimately, prayed about it.
 I had no idea how to begin and having observed how much effort she invested into it, I felt I was not equipped to handle the responsibilities of such an undertaking.
 With the responsibilities are being a wife and mother I convinced myself this was not meant for me.
 Yet I knew the need to feed my family the best wholesome food that was nutritional dense for growing bodies , I layed down my agenda and pursued the undertaking in prayer.
 I considered what the Bible says in Philippians 4:13 – “I can do all things through Messiah who strengthens me.”
 Encouraged, my journey began.

 I contacted a wholesale organic distribution company as well as local farms requesting they make a delivery to my home for friends and family to pickup our group order.
 I did my best to convince them there was a need here for organic produce and wholesome food in our area.
 Raw dairy was also very much in demand, since the majority of the high desert was purchasing raw milk an hour or plus away. .
 They refused.
 I persisted.
 They reasoned that the demand, as well as the gas prices, didn’t warrant the establishment of a new delivery route.
 Having done all I could, I committed my plans to the Yehovah and waited.